 Can you feel it… the spring in the air yet..?

 I feel like I say this every year, but in this seemingly endless winter the longer days can’t come round soon enough.
-I’ve been out of action for most of March, riding out a full on flare brought on by the unseasonable (and unreasonable) cold.
-I’ve spent a whole lot of time in bed browsing around online with general vagueness, but one thing I did notice was a riot of colourful scarf print fashion week photos coming up in my Pinterest feed.
+I’ve been out of action for most of March, riding out a full on flare up of my chronic illness brought on by the unseasonable and unreasonable cold.
+I’ve spent a whole lot of time in bed browsing around online with a general vagueness, but one thing I did notice was a riot of colourful scarf print fashion week photos coming up in my Pinterest feed.

-After a bit of light digging, it turns out that the late 80’s / early 90’s baroque scarf print realness is from the SS18 collections of the likes of D&G and Versace (ofc), which reminded me of a skirt I have in a really similar style – so out it came for this quick and easy look that I grabbed some snaps of on my phone.
+After a bit of light digging, it turns out that the late 80’s / early 90’s baroque scarf print realness is from the SS18 collections of the likes of D&G and Versace (ofc), which reminded me of this skirt I already have in a really similar style.

 First of all, I just want to clarify that what I’m calling scarf print here probably has a completely different fashion name that I’m not privy to; something like Miami print or chain print I guess.
 For the purposes of this post I’m going to keep referring to it as scarf print, and if you’re reading this and know what the official term is then by all means let me know.